What’s it like to be a faculty member in the Chemistry Department at Williams College?

 Williams also provides annual funds to each faculty member to be spent on any professional needs.
-You’ll automatically receive $2100/year that you can use to cover travel to conferences, books, professional society memberships or anything else related to your scholarly work.
-Modest additional funding for laboratory research supplies/equipment is available via application to the Divisional Research Funding Committee.
+You’ll automatically receive $3500/year that you can use to cover travel to conferences, books, professional society memberships or anything else related to your scholarly work.

 Am I expected to get external funding?

 We hope all faculty will establish a research program that will eventually allow them to secure external funding (grants).
+We also note that submission of grant proposals can be a very useful way to get external feedback on your research program as it develops.
 That said, having secured a grant is not a requirement for tenure in our department, and there’s no dollar amount that we’ll expect you to have brought in pre-tenure.

 You might also have students who work in your lab during the academic year or during our January Winter Study periods.
 They might be receiving work-study pay, or they might be receiving academic credit, or they may simply be volunteering their time.

-What are the best the things about doing research at Williams?
+What are the best things about doing research at Williams?

 Who are your students?